 As the most founder-friendly solution on the market, we ensure that requesting data is a frictionless process for founders.
 This means founders don’t need to create an account in order for Investors to still get value out of the platform (ie: No log-in required!).
-For more info check out Do my companies need to create an account with Visible?
+For more info check out How can my portfolio companies use Visible?

 Feel free to use our Intro Copy Template to notify your companies about the adoption of Visible two weeks in advance of your first Request deadline.

 All of your requests will come from you.
 However, with Visible you can fully white label the request emails so they come from your email and domain.